maticnetwork/zkevm-docs/docs/step5-fullzkevm.md

 GRANT ALL PRIVILEGES ON TABLE state.program TO prover_user;
 ```

 Save and exit the file once the changes have been made.
-The above SQL script will setup your databases for the zkEVM Node.
+The above SQL script will set up your databases for the zkEVM Node.

 ## Configure the Prover